D00mch/working-script/README.md

 ## Possible issues to consider:

+Pros:

+- This approach allows you to abstract out the low-level command line API and just emit the keys that you would press manually;
+- Everything available in the Clojure/Java ecosystem is within your reach, including REPL and all the libraries;
+- It works wherever Java works (Linux, OSX, Windows);

+Cons:

 - If the process that runs the jar file does not have sufficient permissions to manipulate the desktop, robot may not work as expected.
 - If we omit the `robot/sleep` calls between commands, we may encounter problems as the keys may be pressed faster than the desktop UI can respond.
 - The script may take some time to start.
 I think it's not critical as the task itself takes several seconds to perform, so the overall time required to complete the task may not be significantly impacted by the startup time of the script.